 - Application: Send a completed Application for Admission (either by Applying Online, or completing an Application for Admission Form) to the Graduate School.
 Please fill out all areas completely so that we can properly evaluate your application materials.
 Please use your legal name and specify the exact degree and major you are seeking.

-- Application Deadlines: All application materials, including all official transcripts, should reach the Graduate School at least one month prior to the date of registration.
+All application materials, including all official transcripts and any required test scores, should reach the Graduate School at least one month prior to the date of registration.

 Fall semester, August 1;